nkrusch/dissertation/.github/readme.md

 Dissertations completed at Augusta University are archived on [ProQuest](https://www.proquest.com).

 Accessing the full database requires authentication.
-Some dissertations are embargoed whereby the full text is not available.
+Some dissertations are embargoed, such that the full text is not available.
 The dissertation details specify the end date of the embargo.

 * Query to find all AU doctoral dissertations: